doc22940/php-html-component/README.md

 1. The `build` method itself.
 This method calls three methods in turn to generate a complete HTML string: opening, closing, and content.
 2. The `content` method is the second override point.
 This method focuses on the `content` key of the configuration.
 If the value is an array, it will call the `build` method.

 Therefore, it is recommended that you use your `build` override to clean up the configuration any way you see fit, then call `parent::`.
 Further, if you are creating a complex library of elements and components, it is recommended that you override the `content` method as well, and most likely **not** call `parent::`.
-See the [HTML library from 8fold](https://github.com/8fold/php-html) for a production implementation.
+See 8fold Elements for a production implementation.